Planning for Homes, Nature, and Climate

 3. Reducing PV panels to include a green roof.

-Taking the first issue and comparing this to some key NPPF, London and local requirements via OnePlanet we can immediately see that:
+Taking the first issue and comparing this to some key NPPF, London and local policies using the OnePlanet tool, we can see that:

-• Although this has a positive impact on protecting historic heritage (solid line), it has a negative or very negative (dashed lines) on both the carbon impact and deliverability (as it increased the cost significantly).
+• Although this has a positive effect on reducing visual impact and protecting historic heritage (solid line), it has a negative or very negative effect (dashed lines) on the carbon impact and project viability.
+This is because building downwards increases the carbon intensity and overall cost significantly.

-• Conversely, while the two-storey solution may have a neutral or negative impact, depending on your view, it has an overall positive impact on carbon, adaptation and deliverability.
+• Conversely, while the two-storey solution may have had a neutral or negative effect, depending on your view, it could have had an overall positive effect on carbon, adaptation and deliverability.

-1. Alignment – providing clarity and guidance on national, regional and local planning requirements.
+1. Alignment – providing visual summaries of how a proposal does or does not comply with national, regional and local planning policies.

-2. Collaboration – providing a forum for applicants and officers to optimise the solution for conflicting goals.
+2. Collaboration – creating a forum for applicants and officers to work together in order to find solutions for conflicting goals.

-3. Transparency – allowing the community to see why decisions were taken, the compromises that need to be made and the local benefits the project will bring.
+3. Transparency – allowing the community to see why decisions were taken, the compromises that were made and the overall local benefits that a project could deliver.

 MRTPI MSc, Mahsa Ige